 The free option provides a way to test out the service.
 Keep in mind that it offers “best effort” bandwidth, so if their network is busy, your connection will be deprioritized.

 If you’re not happy with their paid service, you have fourteen days to ask for a refund.
-If you exceed 500MB of data transfer in that time, however, you cannot get the refund.
+If you exceed 500MB of data transfer at that time, however, you cannot get a refund.

 Privacy & Anonymity